liferay/liferay-docs/discover/portal/articles/08-search/01-searching-for-assets.markdown

 they're taken to a maximized view of the search portlet displaying any results and facets that apply.

+![Figure x: The Search application displays just the search bar in its default view, beckoning users to enter the search context.](../../images/search-bar.png)

 ### Entering Search Terms [](id=entering-search-terms)

 @product@, backed by Elasticsearch, supports *full text search*.
 It does not, however, support advanced search syntax, such as Elasticsearch's [query string syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax).
 That means you can't search specific fields, use wildcards like *\**, or boolean operators like *AND/OR/NOT*.
-Liferay is considering enabling the use of string queries out of the box in a future version of @product@.
+Liferay is weighing the costs and benefits of enabling the use of string queries out of the box in a future version of
+@product@.

 ### Prefix Searching [](id=prefix-searching)

-One of the cool features of @product@ search is *prefix* searching.
+*Prefix* searching is cool.
 If you're searching in a site for classical musicians, you might search for the term *instrument*.
 This search of course returns documents with the full word in them, but it also returns other variants of the word, like *instruments*, *instrumental*, and *instrumentation*.

 ![Figure 1: Searching for *data* in @product@'s Search application also returns *database*.](../../images/search-prefix.png)

+Another way to ensure users see results is using the spell check settings.

 <!-- A 7.1 feature, not 7.0 ### Configuring the Search Bar [](id=configuring-the-search-bar) -->
 ## Spell Checking User Queries [](id=spell-checking-user-queries)

-Spell check settings allow administrators to configure the Search application so that if a user types a search term that doesn't return many results, the user can be prompted to improve their search.
+Spell check settings allow administrators to configure the Search application so that if a user types a search term that doesn't return many results (for example, a slightly misspelled wordd), the user can be prompted to improve their search.

 To configure the spell check settings, click the options (![Options](../../images/icon-options.png)) button and select *Configuration*.